Pro-Palestinian demonstrators block roads to Chicago airport and Golden Gate Bridge in U.S. protests - KESQ

 “Attempting to block or shut down a freeway or state highway to protest is unlawful, dangerous, and prevents motorists from safely reaching their destinations,” the agency said in a statement.

-Oregon State Police said 52 protestors were were arrested for disorderly conduct following the Interstate 5 protest in Eugene, Oregon, about 110 miles (177 kilometers) south of Portland.
-Six vehicles were towed from the scene.
+Oregon State Police said dozens of protesters were were arrested for disorderly conduct following the Interstate 5 protest in Eugene, Oregon, about 110 miles (177 kilometers) south of Portland.

 New York Police made numerous arrests, saying 150 protesters initially involved in the march around 3:15 p.m., but that number quickly grew.
 The bridge was fully reopened by 5 p.m.